Lewis2333/WormSort/README.md

 ## Basic Usage

-You can call WormSort directly through YOLO:
+You can call Elegants-Sort directly through YOLO:

 ```python
 from ultralytics import YOLO